SilverClawsNg/OutScribed/README.md

 * Save changes
 * Returns request

-### 4.19 UpdateAdmin
+### 4.19 UpdateStatus
-* Updates an admin's privilege i.e. toggles IsActive
+* Updates an admin's status i.e. toggles IsActive
 * Requires an Admin role of type: SuperAdmin to perform this operation

 #### 4.19.1 Request